 After residency he worked in a rural Federally Qualified Health Center in Southern Colorado.
 He has travelled throughout Latin America with global health groups, including Amigos de las Americas and Unite for Sight, which created formative experiences that led him into Medicine.

 He enjoys working at SCFM because of the broad scope of experiences and the opportunity to interact with resident physicians.
 He is currently working on practice transformation initiatives to keep up with the rapid changes in Medicine, as well as helping develop the geriatric care curriculum.
-In particular, he would like to implement screening protocols into our daily outpatient practice as well as collaborate to integrate behavioral health seamlessly into office visits to provide a model clinic for residents.
+In particular, he would like to expand Point of Care Ultrasound (POCUS) exams in the inpatient and outpatient settings and work on expanding access for treatments of substance use disorders to provide a model clinic for residents.
 He enjoys improving efficiency in treatment protocols and EMR workflow.

-He is happily married to Leslie Dempsey, MD, who is also a faculty physician with SCFM, and together they have a son.
+He is happily married to Leslie Dempsey, MD, who is also a faculty physician with SCFM, and together they have 2 sons.

 Personal: Hobbies include snowboarding, gardening, home improvement projects, mountain biking, and exploring local restaurants in Pueblo.